Wake-induced response of vibro-impacting systems: Bifurcation analysis

-The effect on the dynamics due to the variation of coefficient of restitution $r$ is investigated next.
-In Fig. \ref{fig 7}, the variation in amplitude response is shown against coefficient of restitution $r$, when the barrier is fixed at $\sigma = -0.021$ and reduced velocity fixed at $U_r = 25.0$.
+The effect on the dynamics due to the variation of the coefficient of restitution $r$ is investigated next.
+In Fig. \ref{fig 7}, the variation in amplitude response is shown against the coefficient of restitution $r$ when the barrier is fixed at $\sigma = -0.021$ and reduced velocity fixed at $U_r = 25.0$.
 The red dots shown in Figs. \ref{fig 5}(f) and \ref{fig 7} correspond to the Poincar\'e points of a P4 orbit, when $U_r = 25.0$, $\sigma = -0.021$ and $r = 0.8$.
 The observed behaviour is similar to Fig. \ref{fig 5}(g), where a P4 orbit is sandwiched between two P2 orbits.
+The results indicate that bifurcations also occur as the coefficient of restitution is varied.
 In Fig \ref{fig 8}, a two-parameter bifurcation diagram is presented.
 Here, periodicity in dynamics is observed to follow a distinct adding pattern, separated by chaotic bands.
 The reduced velocity for these simulations is kept fixed at $U_r = 25.0$.
-The first $500$ impacts have been discarded to eliminate transient effects and recurrence in a trajectory at the same point in the state space is considered when the Euclidean distance at the point of interest is close to the reference point within a tolerance of $10^{-5}$.
-This is done to compute the periodicity of the orbits.
 In the observed period-adding cascade, higher period orbits tend to appear in the vicinity of the grazing region that corresponds to $\sigma = -0.150298$ for $U_r = 25.0$.
 A narrow region of P4 orbit is observed between two P2 regions; see Fig. \ref{fig 8}.
 Using $U_r$ as one of the bifurcation parameters, similar behaviour is observed.
 The stable behaviour here is examined by keeping the barrier fixed while varying the reduced velocity and coefficient of restitution.
 This is shown in Fig. \ref{fig 9}.
 The barrier is kept fixed at $\sigma = -0.0210$, away from the grazing condition for $U_r = 25.0$.
 This distance corresponds to a value where P4 orbit was observed in Fig. \ref{fig 8} with $r = 0.8$ and $U_r = 25.0$.
+These discontinuity-induced bifurcation diagrams provide transition boundaries of the present system from one dynamical state to another.
+These results can inform the design of necessary clearances between multiple structures exhibiting VIVs to prevent fatigue and failure due to impacts.
+These responses can be avoided using design features that avoid such parameter values.